manichandra95151/Polling-Api/README.md

 # Polling-Api-System
-Description :
-1. We can create question.
-2. We can delete Question.
-3. We can view question
-4. We can create option for question
-5. We can delete option
-6. we can vote to particular option for a particular Question .
-***

 ## Requirements
 For development, you will only need Node.js and a node global package installed in your environement and mongodb for database.